-Pupil premium strategy statement Dale Hall Primary School 2019-2020
+Pupil premium strategy statement Dale Hall Primary School Sept 2019-July 2021

-1. Summary information School Dale Hall Pi rimary School Academic Year 19-20 Total PP budget £38,9200 Date of most recent PP Review September2019 Total number of pupils 412 Number of pupils eligible for PP Date for next internal review of this strategy January 2020
+1. Summary information School Dale Hall Primary School Academic Year 19-20 Total PP budget £38,9200 Date of most recent PP Review September2019 Total number of pupils 412 Number of pupils eligible for PP Date for next internal review of this strategy January 2020

-2. Current attainment irrent attainment Summer Term 2019 Autumn Term 2019 Spring Term 2020 Pupils eligible for PP Pupils not eligible for PP Pupils eligible for PP Pupils not eligible for PP Pupils eligible for PP Pupils not eligible for PP % achieving expected standard reading, writing and maths 47% 75% % making progress in reading 100% 87% % making progress in writing 94% 93% % making progress in maths 100% 95%
+2. Current attainment Summer Term 2019 Autumn Term 2019 Spring Term 2020 Pupils eligible for PP Pupils not eligible for PP Pupils eligible for PP Pupils not eligible for PP Pupils eligible for PP Pupils not eligible for PP % achieving expected standard reading, writing and maths 47% 75% 62% 78% N/A N/A % making progress in reading 100% 87% 100% 85% N/S N/A % making progress in writing 94% 93% 95% 72% N/A N/A % making progress in maths 100% 95% 96% 87% N/A N/A

 3. Ba 3.
+Barriers to future attainment

+In-sc In-school barriers

-Barriers to future attainment (for pupils eligible for PP, including high ability) In-scl -school barriers (issues to be addressed in school, such as poor oral language skills) A. The pupils being able to access their learning in terms of their emotional needs being met B. .
-Poor listening an communication skills C. Gaps in prior learning D. Lack of self-esteem, self-confidence and access to the outdoor environment Exterr al barriers (issues which also require action outside school, such as low attendan ce rates) E. E. Access to resources and books F. Lack of support at home- reading/spelling/times tables G. Capacity for parental support and engagement with the school 4.
-De esired outcomes Desired outcomes and how they will be measured Success criteria
+A. A. The pupils being able to access their learning in terms of their emotional needs being met

+B. Poor listening and communication skills

+C. Gaps in prior learning

+D. Lack of self-esteem, self-confidence and access to the outdoor environment Exter External barriers E. E. Access to resources and books F. F. Lack of support at home- reading/spelling/times tables G. G. Capacity for parental support and engagement with the school Н H Covid 19 and lockdowns 4.
+De 4.
+Desired outcomes Desired outcomes and how they will be measured Success criteria

-A. Disadvantaged pupil's to be able to access their learning after their emotional needs have been met Pupils are ready to learn without the need for intervention. В. Parents to be supported to attend school events Parental engagement improves at all school events.
+A. Disadvantaged pupils to be able to access their learning after their emotional needs have been met Pupils are ready to learn without the need for intervention. В. Parents to be supported to attend school events Parental engagement improves at all school events.
 Tapestry used by ALL parents.
-C. Pupils to have access to high quality texts and increased opportunities to be involved in drama Pupils enjoy reading and engaging with high quality texts and achieve expected progress in English D. Pupils are exposed to a wide range of social/cultural experiences.
+Family liaison officer appointed C. Pupils to have access to high quality texts and increased opportunities to be involved in drama Pupils enjoy reading and engaging with high quality texts and achieve expected progress in English D. Pupils are exposed to a wide range of social/cultural experiences.
 Pupil to attend events and visit places they would not normally be exposed to.
+Authors visits, drama groups and artists working alongside classes.
 E. Increased self-esteem, self-confidence and social skills Children to actively engage with the forest school process.
 Evaluations show a marked improvement in engagement and attitudes.